scuzzydude/asimov/asimov.md

 "I make this promise, in a McConaughey administration, we'll never go to war over art!"

 Cut to election day, where McConaughey is reelected in a landslide.
-Standing next to him while he makes his victory speech is Bruce Willis and Joe Jonas, and just off to the side, the ghost of Leonardo.
+Standing next to him while he makes his victory speech is Bruce Willis and Joe Jonas, and just off to the side, like Anakin at the end of *Return of the Jedi*, the ghost of Leonardo.

 In Paris, Samuel L. Jackson watches the victory speech with tears in eyes.
 He lays down his arms.